-Last year it was my New Year's resolution to learn to swim, I did have a fear of water and gained a bit of confidence when I went Aqua Aerobics.
-I'm just worried that when I do learn with floats I won't be able to get my feet off the floor.
-I'm fed up of excuses I've got a burning desire to swim.
+Last year, it was my New Year's resolution to learn to swim; I feared water and gained confidence when I went Aqua Aerobics.
+I'm just worried that when I do learn with floats, I won't be able to get my feet off the floor.
+I'm fed up with excuses.
+I've got a burning desire to swim.
 Please help!

-will sink very slowly and gently, which allows for some time to add arm pulls and leg kicks to help keep your body at or near the water surface.
+If you are a poor floater, remember that the human body does not sink like a stone.
+You will sink very slowly and gently, allowing some time to add arm pulls and leg kicks to help keep your body at or near the water's surface.

-You can then progress, when you’re ready, to holding the poolside, and then letting go just as you stand up.
+When you’re ready, you can then progress to holding the poolside and then letting go just as you stand up.
 You will have to use your arms and hands to pull down through the water to help to stand again.
-Doing it near the pool side will give you the added security of grabbing it if you need to.
+Doing it near the poolside will give you the added security of grabbing it if you need to.

-Once you have have become confident with these two key elements of learning to swim, the rest is just a matter of what to do with your arms and legs, which is the easy part!
+Once you have become confident with these two key elements of learning to swim, the rest is just a matter of what to do with your arms and legs, which is the easy part!